-So: you haven't owned a boat before, but after discovering that the boating lifestyle is totally awesome (we agree!) you've began exploring our Boat Finder Tool—and luckily, you've found your ideal boat.
+So: you haven't owned a boat before, but after discovering that the boating lifestyle is awesome (we agree!), you've begun exploring our Boat Finder Tool—and luckily, you've found your ideal boat.

 How to Drive a Boat

-- Put the key into the ignition (some modern boats have push-buttons instead), and turn it to start the engine.
+2. Put the key into the ignition (some modern boats have push-buttons instead), and turn it to start the engine.

-- Advance the throttle as appropriate to reach the desired speed.
+8. Advance the throttle as appropriate to reach the desired speed.

-- Trim (adjust running attitude) the boat as appropriate for the conditions.
+9. Trim (adjust running attitude) the boat as appropriate for the conditions.

-- When you want to slow down, gently pull the throttle back towards the neutral position.
+10. When you want to slow down, gently pull the throttle back towards the neutral position.

 How to Start a Boat

-Starting a boat is as simple as turning the key, but there are a few safety items you need to be aware of which aren't present in automobiles and which may prevent the engine from turning over.
+Starting a boat is as simple as turning the key, but there are a few safety items you need to be aware of that aren't present in automobiles and which may prevent the engine from turning over.

 Engine Safety Cut-Off or "Kill Switch"

 Another safety feature that can prevent a boat engine from starting is the throttle, which must be in the neutral position.
-If the boat battery is turned on and fully charged, you turn the key, and the engine doesn't start, it's often because the kill switch is engaged or the throttle isn't in neutral.
+If the boat battery is turned on and fully charged, you turn the key, and the engine doesn't start, it's often because the kill switch is engaged or the throttle isn't neutral.

-Operating the Boat's Throttle
+How to Operate the Boat's Throttle

-In boating terms this is referred to as "maintaining a proper lookout,” and it means that as the captain of a boat, you have to always be watching your surroundings and recognize when there's a risk of collision, running aground, hitting a big wave, or any other factor that could require a response at the helm.
+In boating terms, this is referred to as "maintaining a proper lookout."
+As the boat captain, you must always watch your surroundings and recognize when there's a risk of collision, running aground, hitting a big wave, or any other factor that could require a response at the helm.

-Steering a Boat
+How to Steer a Boat

 As we pointed out, using a steering wheel on a boat is very similar to using a steering wheel in an automobile.
 You turn the wheel, and the boat follows—mostly.

 You need to always remember that there are other factors influencing a boat’s direction of travel, like wind, waves, and current.
 As a result, boats may handle differently in different conditions and a turn of the wheel may not always change the boat’s direction exactly as planned.
 This can be particularly frustrating when docking, which many new boaters describe as one of the most challenging maneuvers to learn.
-So before you give it your first shot study up on the process, by reading Docking a Boat: a Step-by-Step Guide.
+So before you give it your first shot study up on the process, by reading our Docking a Boat: a Step-by-Step Guide.

 Once you have steering and docking down pat, you may be tempted into making long cruises to distant ports, or fishing hotspots that are beyond eyesight of the marina.
 To get there and back safely, you’ll need to take another big step in your boating career and learn how to navigate a boat.

-Slowing a Boat
+How to Slow a Boat